 Cervical sample takers A registered health practitioner, such as a medical practitioner, nurse practitioner, registered nurse, enrolled nurse, or registered midwife who holds a current New Zealand practising certificate and has completed cervical screening training either through: training as part of a medical degree or midwifery training programme; or an NZQA accredited course to conduct cervical screening.
 Cervical screen General term for having a cervical screening test.
 This includes HPV screening tests as well as cytology screening tests (e.g., cytology done after an HPV-found result at primary HPV screening).
 Cervical Screening Services Any service provider, business or organisation that provides any type of cervical screening or employs persons who provide cervical screening services.
 Co-test An LBC sample for both HPV and cytology testing.
 Cultural safety Cultural safety emphasises the importance of self-reflection, and invites health practitioners to become aware of, and address their own cultural biases to understand how this may impact the care they provide to patients from different cultures.
-It encompasses an approach that requires ongoing self-reflection and accountability.6 Clinical Responsibility Clinical responsibility in the context of screening (including for self-testing) means ensuring: information is provided and getting informed consent is attained kits provided and coordinating the return of the samples all quality assurance measures are met the lab request information is completed the test result is received and reviewed the participant is told of the test result and that the result is followed up.
+It encompasses an approach that requires ongoing self-reflection and accountability.
+6 Clinical Responsibility Clinical responsibility in the context of screening (including for self-testing) means ensuring: • information is provided and getting informed consent is attained • kits provided and coordinating the return of the samples • all quality assurance measures are met • the lab request information is completed • the test result is received and reviewed • the participant is told of the test result and that the result is followed up.
 Cytology test Cell sample taken where the participant's cervix is visualised, that is processed for cytology (previously known as a smear test).
+Delegation The process by which a responsible clinician extends responsibility for obtaining informed consent to participate in the NCSP and facilitating HPV self-testing to a colleague that they are working in a professional partnership with.
 Eligible participants People who are within the age range for cervical screening as defined by the NCSP.
 Refer to 3.3 Identifying and inviting eligible people to be screened.